 Visitors can enjoy a lovely lunch at Café Flo, located on the veranda overlooking the Lieutenant River.
 Dine with table service on the veranda or picnic on the lawn.
 The Café’s delicious and inventive dishes are prepared by Gourmet Galley using only the freshest ingredients available from local farmers and purveyors.

-We can now say the “award winning” Cafe Flo!
-Twice!
-Connecticut Magazine selected Cafe Flo for Best Outdoor Dining AND Best Hidden Gem!
+We can now say “award winning”!
+Connecticut Magazine selected Café Flo for Best Outdoor Dining

 Would you like information on weekly specials and other Cafe Flo offers?
 Follow them on Facebook!